-Chief Strategy and Integration Officer, Mount Sinai Health System
+President and Chief Operating Officer, Mount Sinai Health System

-As the economics of health care shift from growth-mode to achievement of efficiencies and value creation, Ms. Pastuszko will lead Mount Sinai’s commitment to performance and process improvement and the identification of opportunities for investment and resource optimization.
+As the economics of health care shift from growth mode to achievement of efficiencies and value creation, Ms. Pastuszko is a leader in Mount Sinai’s commitment to performance and continuous improvement and the identification of opportunities for investment and resource optimization.